1990 Toyota Corolla Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1990 Toyota Corolla
+A guide to repairs, service, and maintenance costs for your 1990 Toyota Corolla

 If the engine will not crank over, the most common problem is the starter.
 These will tend to go out at about 100,00-125,000 miles.
 Sometimes it is only the starter solenoid, but often the complete starter (including solenoid) needs to be replaced.